ClickHouse/ClickHouse/docs/en/query_language/functions/url_functions.md

 ### domain

-Extracts the host from a URL.
+Extracts the hostname from a URL.

 ```
 domain(url)